Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Explicit formulas for W

 where one recognizes the power series of the exponential function, and so one gets finally {}

 with

 and with

-So the property Eq. (\ref{g-property}) for the function $g$ provides infinite sums of the form form of power series of the exponential function, and the exponentials make sure that one always has $W_{AB}\ge0$.
+So the property in Eq. (\ref{g-property}) for the function $g$ provides infinite sums of the form of power series of the exponential function, and the exponentials make sure that one always has $W_{AB}\ge0$.